Bangkok·Temples

 Up close, the prang reveals itself as a mosaic of over 10 million pieces of Chinese porcelain — originally shipped to Bangkok as ballast in trading vessels, now forming one of the most intricate decorative surfaces in Asia.

+The central prang of Wat Arun is not simply a tower.
+It is a three-dimensional cosmological map.
 In Buddhist and Hindu cosmology — both of which deeply influenced Thai religious architecture — Mount Meru is the centre of all physical, metaphysical, and spiritual universes.
-It is the axis around which the heavens rotate, the mountain at the heart of existence.
-When Rama III's architects designed the central prang of Wat Arun, they were constructing not just a spire but a representation of Mount Meru rising from the Chao Phraya River.
+Rama III's architects were constructing not just a spire but a representation of Mount Meru rising from the Chao Phraya River.

-The four smaller prangs surrounding the central one represent the four winds — and they are dedicated to Phra Phai, the Thai god of wind.
-The entire composition, viewed from above, forms a mandala — a sacred geometric pattern used in meditation and devotional practice across Buddhist and Hindu traditions.
+The four smaller prangs surrounding the central one represent the four winds and are dedicated to Phra Phai, the Thai god of wind.
+The entire composition, viewed from above, forms a mandala.
+At the very top of the central prang is a seven-pronged trident — the Trident of Shiva — a Hindu symbol integrated into a Buddhist temple, reflecting the syncretic nature of Thai religious practice.

 The Porcelain — A Story in Every Shard

-The origin of this porcelain has its own remarkable history.
-During the reign of Rama III, Chinese trading ships arriving in Bangkok used porcelain as ballast — heavy material placed in the hold to stabilise the vessel at sea.
-When the ships arrived and unloaded their cargo, the porcelain ballast was no longer needed.
+During the reign of Rama III, Chinese trading ships arriving in Bangkok used porcelain as ballast — heavy material placed in the hold to stabilise the vessel.
+When the ships unloaded, the porcelain was no longer needed.
 Rama III had the foresight to collect these discarded pieces and commission craftsmen to use them as decorative material on the temple's exterior.
+What was thrown away from a merchant ship became the defining aesthetic of one of the most photographed buildings in Asia.

 The Guardians at the Gate